DL3DV-10K/Dataset/README.md

 ## NVS Benchmark Training Results
 We report the performances of the main STOA methods (2023 Fall) on our large-scale NVS benchmark.
-Here is the quantitative results.
+Here are the quantitative results.
 Please refer to our paper for more details (e.g. more quantitative and qualitative results.)

 <div align="center">
 <img src="imgs/nvs-benchmark-comparsion.jpg" alt="Benchmark Table" width="600px">